Brain Injury Rehabilitation Program at Spaulding Cape Cod (SCC)

 - A wide range of medical services as specialized physicians, nurses, therapists, and other clinicians work together to provide specific medical treatments.

 - Specialty nursing services including: wound care, telemetry, dialysis, and rehabilitation therapy.

 - Brain injury rehabilitation services are provided by physical therapists, occupational therapists, speech language pathologists, therapeutic recreation specialists, music therapists.

 Spaulding Nursing and Therapy Center Brighton

 Skilled Nursing Facilities (SNFs) are for people whose non-traumatic or traumatic brain injury may be less severe or have improved enough medically to no longer need hospital level care.
-Our SNF program is designted for people who require short-term rehabilitation care including Physical Therapy, Occupational Therapy, and Speech therapy, combined with medical oversight.
+Our SNF program is designed for people who require short-term rehabilitation care, including physical therapy, occupational therapy, and speech therapy, combined with medical oversight.